zporat/zporat.github.io/index.md

 ## <a name="about"></a> About Me

 My name is Zachary (Zack) Porat.
-I am currently a PhD candidate in mathematics at Wesleyan University.
-My advisor is David Pollack.
+I am currently a PhD candidate in mathematics at [Wesleyan University](https://www.wesleyan.edu/mathcs/).
+My advisor is [David Pollack](https://dpollack.web.wesleyan.edu/).

+My research interests lie in number theory.
+In particular, I study automorphic forms on congruence subgroups of SL(3, **Z**).

 Before Wesleyan, I obtained my B.S. in Mathematics from Union College.
-For more information, here is a copy of my CV, last updated in March 2023 [[**PDF**](site.cv_link)].

 Outside of math, I enjoy rock climbing and playing trumpet.

+Here is a copy of my CV, last updated in March 2023: [[PDF](site.cv_link)].

 ---

-## Research

-My research interests lie in number theory and algebraic geometry.
-In particular, I study automorphic forms of SL(3, **Z**).

-### Papers
+## Papers

 (Note that preprints may differ from the final published version.)